Meadowlarke/Bibliography/Bibliography.md

 40: Conclusion and the role of white musicologists.

+##### Reich, Steve.
+"Music as a Gradual Process."
+In _Audio Culture,_ edited by Christopher Cox and Daniel Warner, 304-306.
+NY: Continuum International, 2004.

 ##### Reynolds, Christopher.
 "Interpreting and Dating Josquin's Missa Hercules dux ferrariae." in _Early Musical Borrowing_ edited by Honey Meconi.
 (2004).
 New York: Routledge.

 71: Allusion, literary or musical.